Updated: Jan 16

 Oil on board, 16" x 23"

 How’s that for a Halloween blogpost title.
 Is that Edgar Allan Poe enough for you?
 If only this post was about dressing up and collecting candy or having a devilishly good time with our friends drinking gothic cocktails.
 Halloween on a Saturday with a full blue moon?
 C’mon!!
 No, that’s not where this post is going.
 Tuesday is election day, and perhaps the most important election of our lifetime.
-With early voting lines equaling Covid testing lines, people are willing to endure inclement weather and hours of wait time to have their voice heard.
+With early voting lines equaling COVID testing lines, people are willing to endure inclement weather and hours of wait time to have their voice heard.

 Pandemic be dammed, the clocks and calendars march us to the witching hour.
-As the Coronavirus settles in for the long haul, (don’t kid yourself, it’s going to be a long haul), many things seem to be out of synch.
+As the Coronavirus settles in for the long haul (don’t kid yourself, it’s going to be a long haul), many things seem to be out of sync.
 Let’s put political divisiveness and civil unrest aside for minute.
 While birthday celebrations and holidays haven’t budged from our calendars, the way we celebrate has been greatly altered.
-Unlike the 4th of July and Memorial Day and warm weather birthdays, you can’t celebrate the Big Three outside, (referring to Thanksgiving, Christmas, New Year’s). the CDC has already recommended finding another way to celebrate Halloween, discouraging door to door candy grabs.
+Unlike the 4th of July, Memorial Day and warm weather birthdays, you can’t celebrate the Big Three outside (referring to Thanksgiving, Christmas, New Year’s).
+The CDC has already recommended finding another way to celebrate Halloween, discouraging door to door candy grabs.
 What will Thanksgiving and Christmas look like without out of town family and friends from high risk states?
 All with the potential to expose older aunts, uncles and grandparents.
 While “together apart” works for a monthly budget meeting, you can’t Zoom mashed potatoes and gravy or pumpkin pie.
 Are you willing to risk it?
 Probably.
 New Year’s?
 Man, do we need to boot 2020 out the god damn door.
 If ever there was a monolithic New Year’s (2000 for ex.), celebrating the passing of 2020 will be a priority for many.

-It’s symbolic more than anything, I get that, when we wake up on January 1st, 2021 I’m afraid nothing pandemic related would have changed, except the morbid Covid-19 numbers and vaccine trial setbacks that we’re trying to race.
+It’s symbolic more than anything, I get that, when we wake up on January 1st, 2021 I’m afraid nothing pandemic related would have changed, except the morbid COVID-19 numbers and vaccine trial setbacks that we’re trying to race.
 Brace for it.
 Yet, we can hope for a light on the horizon.

 We Vote, 2012